te-online/timemanager/README.md

 ## Development
 The client-side JavaScript of this plugin uses ES6 features and needs to be transpiled for use in a browser.
 To run a watch command that automatically updates the `bundle.js` file when you make changes, execute `npm run dev`.
 To make a simple build, use `npm build`.

-Before building or development dependencies need to be installed once by running `npm install`.
+Before building or development, dependencies need to be installed once by running `npm install`.

 ## Changelog

+### 0.2.0 Beta, 25.
+June 2021
+- Add basic **reporting feature** with client, project, task, status and timerange filters and a simple graph
+- Add **CSV export** functionality for reports
+- Add basic print stylesheet for reports
+- Add Portuguese translation (thanks to @vascocb)
+- Clean up some older PHP code and add more type information (still tons to do, though...)
+- Respect locale (short locale) when formatting dates and times

 ### 0.1.8 Beta, 24.
 February 2021
 - Bump compatibility to Nextcloud 21